staffing and structure healthy vs stuck

 However, when it comes to staffing and structure, we take a different approach: We become much more prescriptive.
 We share what we see working and not working in other church ministries.
 We provide clear recommendations for getting the right people in the right roles to move the church’s mission forward.
 We provide a customized staffing plan, because we know that getting staffing and structure right is critical to helping a church maximize its Kingdom impact.

-The pandemic, financial constraints, job hopping, and many other factors are creating an opportunity for almost every church to reevaluate their staffing structure.
+Financial constraints, job hopping and many other factors are creating an opportunity for almost every church to reevaluate their staffing structure.
 This is your chance to make sure you have the right people in the right roles to pursue the right path moving forward.

 There’s no doubt about it—healthy, growing churches approach staffing and structure with a distinctively different philosophy than churches that are stuck and in decline.